Dilbert: I'm allergic to citrus.

 - May occur in a flirtatious exchange between Commander Shepard and Ash Williams in the original Mass Effect.
 The latter quotes Whitman's "O captain!
 My captain!" line, and the former is quick to point out that the captain is "fallen cold and dead" in the poem.
 Which is kind of Harsher in Hindsight when the sequel came out, due to Sudden Sequel Death Syndrome.

 - In the final part of Ghost Trick, Sissel is prompted to possess a fountain and spray "as if your life depended on it!"

 - Grim Fandango features Manny's rival, Domino Hurley, giving Manny a minor "The Reason You Suck" Speech, all while ranting that Manny should act more like him.
-This culminates in Domino shouting, "If you just adopt the proper attitude, just look what can happen to you!"
+This culminates in Domino shouting, "If you just adopt the proper attitude, just look what could happen to you!"
 He's then immediately ground into powder by the pair of crushers he didn't notice advancing towards him.

-- Parodied in this Saturday Morning Breakfast Cereal strip.
+- Saturday Morning Breakfast Cereal:

 - This one illustrates the problem with asking "if all your friends were jumping off a bridge, would you do it?"
 (If all your friends are jumping off a bridge at the same time, there's probably a good reason for it).

 - Used straight in this Casey and Andy strip.

 - Used doubly in this Misfile.
 Explaining a female-figured suit of armor as "you're my Joan of Arc" runs into the problem that not only was Joan of Arc killed, but she dressed as a man.
 (Emily points out both in one sentence.)